Flashback (psychology): Relations to mental illness and drug use

 Flashbacks are often associated with mental illness as they are a symptom and a feature in diagnostic criteria for PTSD, acute stress disorder, and obsessive-compulsive disorder (OCD).
 Flashbacks have also been observed in people suffering from bipolar disorder, depression, homesickness, near-death experiences, epileptic seizures, and substance abuse.

 Some researchers have suggested that the use of some drugs can cause a person to experience flashbacks.
 Users of LSD sometimes report "acid flashbacks."
 The effect of certain drugs on flashbacks may involve a variety of factors.
 For example, a study on the use of the Nabilone for the treatment of nightmares in PTSD patients found that, in some cases, the use of the synthetic cannabinoid reduced daytime flashbacks.
 However another study found subjects previously exposed to cannabinoids (non-synthetic), could experience cannabinoid "flashbacks" when THC stored in fat cells re-enters the bloodstream through lipolysis.

 Culture

-The psychological phenomenon has frequently been portrayed in film and television.
-Some of the most accurate media portrayals of flashbacks have been those related to wartime, and the association of flashbacks to PTSD caused by the traumas and stresses of war.
+The psychological phenomenon has frequently been portrayed narratively in film and television.
+Some of the most accurate media portrayals of psychological flashbacks have been those related to wartime, and the association of flashbacks to PTSD caused by the traumas and stresses of war.
 One of the earliest screen portrayals of this is in the 1945 film Mildred Pierce.